hairymax/hairymax/README.md

 I love to do things with Python.
 After trying to use machine learning for my research tasks, I got too involved.
 I took a professional retraining course "Data Scientist" at Yandex.Practicum, and now I am developing in DS.
-Check out my Computer Vision projects.
+Check out my Computer Vision and other projects.

 - 🔭 I’m currently a researcher, doing mathematical modeling of quantum systems using Python and ML
 - 🌱 I’m currently learning Deep Learning, Computer Vision